 This article was written by Elisabeth S., a client happiness specialist at Earnest.

 There are no essays or letters of recommendation required.
 You don’t have to complete a case study or test assignment.
-While applying to refinance your student loans or get a personal loan is less rigorous than applying for school or even for a job, it’s still an application to take seriously and set aside the time to do it right.
+While applying to refinance your student loans is less rigorous than applying for school or even for a job, it’s still an application to take seriously and set aside the time to do it right.

 We’ve pulled together a few pointers to help you have the best possible loan application.
 We’re excited to welcome you into the Earnest community.